Online Retraining

 Select a precomputed dataset to use for model training.
 Only datasets specifically configured for training are available.
 Cross-validation results are available during model testing.

-Bayesian Optimisation
+Bayesian Optimization

 Number of objective function evaluations.